-As of the date of this report there are 911,536 performance rights offers whose conditions have been met, entitling recipients to one share per right, which vest in 2019, 2020 or 2021, and an additional 405,740 performance rights available, subject to meeting relevant conditions.
+As of the date of this report there are 650,619 Performance Rights offers whose conditions have been met, entitling recipients to one share per right, which vest in 2020 or 2021, and an additional 336,287 performance rights available, subject to meeting relevant conditions.

-Remuneration Report
+Remuneration Report (audited)

-The Remuneration Report outlines the director and executive remuneration arrangements of the Company for the 2019 financial year in accordance with the requirements of the Corporations Act 2001 and its Regulations.
+The Remuneration Report outlines the director and executive remuneration arrangements of the Company for the 2020 financial year in accordance with the requirements of the Corporations Act 2001 and its Regulations.
 It has been audited in accordance with section 300 of the Corporations Act 2001 (as amended).